dynamicspartnersee/dynamicspartnersee.github.io/apps/balance-statements/docs/en-US/app.md

 ---
 ---
 # Balance Statements
-This extension makes it easy to reconcile your balances with customers and vendors.
+This extension makes it easy to compare your balances with customers and vendors.

 ### Key Features:
 - Define balance statement layout or use default
 - Define balance statement e-mail body or use default
-- Create and review balance statement e-mails
+- Create and review balance statement emails
-- Send prepared balance statements by e-mail
+- Send prepared balance statements by email
 - Attach feedback on balance reconciliation (notes and documents received)
 - Archive processed statements